 The following documents are examples of performance measurement reports SAAs provide to other state entities, such as parent agencies, budget offices and state legislatures.
 While SAAs prepare these evaluations for use in other parts of state government, many of them use the metrics to guide their work and to help implement their strategic plan.

-Each state agency is required by Alabama code to submit quarterly performance reports to the Executive Budget Office of the Department of Finance.
+Each state agency is required by Alabama state code to submit quarterly performance reports to the Executive Budget Office of the Department of Finance.
 The SAA uses the reporting mechanism as a tool for documenting its progress toward realizing its strategic plan.
 Each performance metric in the report is aligned with one of the goals of the SAA’s 2013 strategic plan.

 Performance Indicators for Office of Cultural Development (SAA parent agency)

-This is an example of SAA performance metrics being set by the SAA’s parent agency.
+This is an example of performance metrics being set by the SAA’s parent agency.
 In this case, the Office of Cultural Development establishes the metrics for the Division of the Arts as well as for its other constituent divisions.
-The SAA’s metrics are aligned with the goals and objectives of its parent agency’s 2015-2019 strategic plan, which also lists performance measures.
+The SAA’s metrics are aligned with the goals and objectives of its parent agency’s 2018-2022 strategic plan (see pp. 26-37), which also lists performance measures.

-The SAA files two different performance measurement reports with the Washington Office of Financial Management.
-The activity inventory summarizes, relative to the SAA’s budget, major efforts and their expected results.
-The performance progress report, which is required by state statute, is similar but is produced more frequently.
-Both documents associate each of the evaluated activities with a statewide “result area” and a statewide strategy.
+The SAA files this performance measurement report with the Washington Office of Financial Management.
+The report summarizes, relative to the SAA’s budget, major efforts and their expected results.
+It also associates each of the evaluated activities with a statewide “result area” and a statewide strategy.
 The SAA includes performance measurements in its biennium budget request, which, in Washington, is known as a “decision package.”
 State statute requires all state agencies to develop and apply performance measurements as part of the state budgeting process.